antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

 ## Subgraphs

 If a node contains a `subgraph` field, it is considered a subgraph node.
 It represents a unique subgraph instance, which, during Pipeline Manager runtime, can be accessed and edited.
 The `subgraph` field should be a string representing an ID of exactly one of the instances that are defined in `graphTemplateInstances`.
+Each template cannot have more than one subgraph node pointing to it.

 The graphs defined in `graphTemplateInstances` follow format similar to the main graph.
 Specifically, properties such as `id`, `connections`, `panning` and `scaling`